erocarrera/BookCode_Edition1/markdown/chp_02.md

 samplers.
 In PyMC3 we have `pm.sample(.,tune=1000)` by default.
 During the tuning phase sampler parameters get automatically adjusted.
 Some models are more complex and require more interactions for the sampler to learn better parameters.
-Thus increasing the turning steps can help to increase the ESS or lower the $\hat R$.
+Thus increasing the tuning steps can help to increase the ESS or lower the $\hat R$.
 Increasing the number of draws can also help with convergence but in general other routes are more productive.
 If a model is failing to converge with a few thousands of